14 MARCH 2020

 Time to relax after the first dive

 The captain of the yacht knew these waters like the palm of his hand

-We were loving our first experience of a liveaboard holiday
+We were enjoying our first experience of a liveaboard holiday

-Late afternoon, we’ve arrived at the second diving spot for the day – Sha’ab Abu Nuhas.
-There are a lot of wrecks around here, but today, the divers will only dive the reef before they dive some of the wrecks tomorrow.
+Late in the afternoon we arrived at the second dive site for the day – Sha’ab Abu Nuhas.
+There are many wrecks here, but today the divers will first dive the reef before diving the wrecks tomorrow.

-It was fascinating to see the yacht’s crew taking out the anchor lines with the small little boats (or tenders as they are known).
-They are very skilled in anchoring this massive yacht in the ocean.
+It was fascinating to see how the yacht’s crew took out the anchor lines with the small boats (or tenders as they are known).
+They are very skilled at anchoring this massive yacht in the sea.

 The yacht’s crew anchoring the M/Y Blue Adventurer on the next diving spot